-Under the bill, an individual may establish only one account with a financial institution.
+Under the bill, an individual may establish one or more accounts.
 Individuals who file a joint tax return may jointly establish and hold accounts, so long as they jointly file tax returns for each taxable year that the account exists.